foreverphoenix/the-phoenix-flavour/content/lotf/customisation/_index.md

 weight: 3
 type: docs
 description: >
-  Small tweaks anyone can do for Legends of the Frost.
+  Various supported tweaks for Legends of the Frost.
 ---

 ## Uncap the framerate